alexhoma/mpwar-frameworks-project-v2/README.md

 --------------
   * Clean unused code and format code style.
   * Document better methods and classes.
+  * Add an admin page to the Blog Bundle, so you can edit posts.
   * Type hinting (I'm running PHP7, so I omitted PHP7.1 type hinting intentionally)
   * Rename non semantic variables and constants, specially `$em`, this one sucks!
   * Move form creations outside the Controller, as a FormTypes.